 After an initial blood draw, your blood sample will be siphoned through a centrifuge to create a growth factor stimulating formula.
 Once the treatment area has been numbed, your provider will pass a microneedling pen over the skin to create microchannels over which the PRP will be applied.
 The final step will be the application of Stem Cell Growth Factor Serum, which will take place after the microneedling and PRP are complete.
 Both the PRP and the Stem Cell Growth Factor Serum are clear and should stay on the skin for the remainder of the day.

 Before and After Care

-The day after your microneedling treatment, you are able to resume cleansing your face and can apply lotions, topical products and makeup as usual, although you will want to refrain from exfoliants or glycolic acids as these excessively dry out the skin.
+The day after your microneedling treatment, you can resume cleansing your face and can apply lotions, topical products, and makeup as usual, although you will want to refrain from exfoliants or glycolic acids as these excessively dry out the skin.
 You will notice skin dryness, flaking, and shedding for 2-7 days following your procedure.
 This is normal and is due to an increased turnover of skin cells.
 You may still apply your regular skin moisturizer, though, and will begin noticing smoother, more radiant skin within a week after the procedure.

 The only variance from these instructions is for those who have had a microneedling + PRP.
 For microneedling + PRP, you will need to avoid washing your face for 5-24 hours post-treatment.
 After that period, you will need to wash the treatment area with tepid water as this will remove all serums and dried blood.